informatica-na-presales-ops/rfpio-api/README.md

-# rfpio-sync
+# rfpio-api

-Sync project data from RFPIO to a CSV file.
+Tools for working with the RFPIO API